myesterylabs/subnet-server/readme.md

 # Subnet Server

-Subnet Server is a lightweight, secure web server designed to execute `ilc-cli` commands and expose them through a RESTful API.
-It's ideal for integrating with other systems or providing a network-based interface to `ilc-cli` functionalities.
+Subnet Server is a lightweight, secure web server designed to execute `ipc-cli` commands and expose them through a RESTful API.
+It's ideal for integrating with other systems or providing a network-based interface to `ipc-cli` functionalities.

 ## Features

-- **Simple API**: Exposes `ilc-cli` commands through HTTP POST requests.
+- **Simple API**: Exposes `ipc-cli` commands through HTTP POST requests.
 - **Flexible Configuration**: Supports custom port and optional authorization token for enhanced security.
 - **Easy Deployment**: Quick to set up with minimal configuration, perfect for both development and production environments.